 I suppose the first question you should ask yourself is, “Why does my small business website need a blog?”
 While we could go full in on all the words with this topic, let me just give you a quick rundown.
 The more pages you have, the more chances potential consumers have to find you.
 Relevant and interesting content that’s added on a regular basis will help boost your SEO standing in web searches, driving more traffic to your page and thus converting said traffic into new leads.
 Additionally, you can improve your reputation and be considered an “expert” in your industry.
 Sharing your blogs on social media can help boost your visibility and increase your reputation as a legitimate company.
 Throw open those comment sections below and engage with future and long-term customers in real-time.

-Now that you know why you should include a blog on your website, the next question is who’s going to be writing these things?!
+Now that you know why you should include a blog on your website, the next question is, “Who’s going to be writing these things?!”

 Who Has Time for That?

-Did you know that the average blog post takes nearly four hours to write?
+Did you know the average blog post takes nearly four hours to write?
 That’s not even including SEO optimization or formatting.
 There are a lot of factors that determine just how long it would take to create a 500- to 1000-word blog post.
 How familiar with the topic are you?
 What type of audience are you hoping to reach?
 How much research do you plan on doing for each topic?
 Now that you know how long it would take, think about how often you want to update your site with fresh content.
-If you’re like most small business owners, your time is limited as is, so do you honestly think you’ll have the extra time to devote to researching and writing these blogs?
+If you’re like most small business owners, your time is limited enough as it is, so do you honestly think you’ll have the extra time to devote to researching and writing these blogs?